JosephJamesCoop/Develop-Horiseon/README.md

 open file titled Develop-Horizon open index.html in default browser

-# known bugs
+# Known Bugs
 content is not in a fixed position, boxes become misaligned when zoomed too far in or out of web broswer content is not in a fixed position, text overflows out of blocks when width of window is shortened.

-# preview of appliaction loaded properly
+# Preview of Appliaction Loaded Properly

 ![alt text](./assets/images/web-page-image.png)